 Privacy & Security

-Remote Tab Opener is local-first, transparent, and permission-minimal.
+Remote Tab Opener is local-first, transparent, and permission-conscious.

 No backend · No cookie access · No network interception · Allow-listed domains only